CelineKaslin/CV/README.md

 **Coding skills**

-I have learned the basic of Python and I am able to solve basics challenges in this programming language.<br/>
+I have learned the basics of Python and I am able to solve basic challenges.<br/>
-I am having strong skills in Ruby programming language.
-I have built multiple software challenge, and web app using it and *Sinatra*.<br/>
+I have strong skills in Ruby.
+I have built multiple projects, and web apps which incorporate *Sinatra*.<br/>
-I am also able to program basic web page in Javascript.<br/>
+I am also able to program in Javascript to a good level.<br/>
 I am able to write Tests for my code.
 I am using *Rspec* and *Capybara* testing frameworks for Ruby, and *Jasmine* for Javascript.<br/>
-For all the code I am building, I am using the TDD principles.<br/>
+For all the projects I follow the strict principles of TDD.<br/>
-I am using Sublime text and Atom text editor to code.
-I have started to work with Visual studio in my previous company, but for now I still less comfortable with this one than the 2 others to work with.
-I really like that Atom is directly linked to Github and that I can see which of my files are in staging area, as most of my last commit.<br/>
-As all developer I am using Github to show my work, and I am confident with the commands to use it.<br/>
+I am using Github to show the flow of my work, and I am confident with the *git* commands.<br/>
-All I did is on Github or on it way to be.
-So do not hesitate to check it.

 **Fast and independent learner**

-I have started to learn code on my own time, working on it during the evening after my full time job and during weekends.
-In few months I've started to build some coding skills in Python and Ruby, and I developed a better capacity in approaching, decomposing and solving problems.
+I have started to learn code on my own time, working on it during the evening after my full time job and during weekends.<br/>
+I also picked up JavaScript in a week and developed a better capacity in approaching, decomposing and solving problems.

 I am able to rally and use all the resources needed to learn faster, which include : research on google, watching tutorial on you tube, read appropriates books, ask to developers I know some help when I am really stuck.
 I have always been able to learn on my own in my life.
 I have learned guitar like that when I was teenager (that I sadly forgot because of a lack of practise).